chandago/gobinsec/README.md

 ## Cache

 A cache is useful to limit NVD API calls.
-If you perform more call to NVD database than allowed, your calls will significantly slow down or you will get status code *403* calling the API.
+If you perform more calls to the NVD database than allowed, your calls will significantly slow down or you will get status code *403* when calling the API.

 Gobinsec tries to build caches in this order:

 ### Memcachier

-A cache is built with *Memcachier* if following section is found in configuration file:
+A cache is built with *Memcachier* if the following section is found in the configuration file:

 ```yaml
 memcachier: